nodejs/node/CONTRIBUTING.md

 to make sure that it works on the platforms that Node.js supports.
 This is done by running the code through the CI system.

-Only a Collaborator can request a CI run.
+Only a Collaborator can start a CI run.
 Usually one of them will do it for you as approvals for the Pull Request come in.
-If not, you can ask a Collaborator to request a CI run.
+If not, you can ask a Collaborator to start a CI run.

 ### Waiting Until the Pull Request Gets Landed